 A Saturday evening musical program, on the north side of Chicago, will feature Joey Weisenberg, Mishkan Chicago musicians, and more.

-The conference, with a mix of panel discussions, workshops, master classes, and other sessions intended to appeal both to professionals in the field and to interested non-professionals, will be held primarily at Swift Hall on the University of Chicago campus, 1025 East 58th Street, Chicago, IL 60637.
+The conference, with a mix of panel discussions, workshops, master classes, and other sessions intended to appeal both to professionals in the field and to interested non-professionals, will be held on campus at Swift Hall, 1025 East 58th Street on Sunday and at Rodfei Zedek on Monday.
 It will begin on Sunday morning, running that day from 10:00 a.m. to about 6:15 p.m.
-On Monday, we will begin at 9:00 a.m. and end at about 4:30 p.m We will also be offering a concert Sunday evening.
+On Monday, the conference will begin at 9:00 a.m. and end at about 4:30 p.m There is also a concert Sunday evening at KAM Isaiah Israel.
 Kosher box lunches (and snacks, but no other meals) will be provided on both days.